Anton Ackermann: Soviet occupation

-After World War II, at the end of April 1945, he returned to Saxony as head of the Ackermann Group, one of the three teams, each of ten men, flown in by the Communist Party from Moscow to different parts of the Soviet occupation zone to lay the groundwork for the Soviet Military Administration in Germany.
+After World War II, at the end of April 1945, Ackermann returned to Saxony as head of the Ackermann Group, one of the three teams, each of ten men, flown in by the Communist Party from Moscow to different parts of the Soviet occupation zone to lay the groundwork for the Soviet Military Administration in Germany.
 He joined the newly reformed East German Communist party, the Socialist Unity Party (SED) in 1946.

-German Democratic Republic (GDR)
+East Germany

-He was elected into the Central Committee and became a candidate member of the Politburo in 1949.
-From 1950 to 1954, he was a member of the People's Chamber.
+Ackermann was elected into the Central Committee and became a candidate member of the Politburo in 1949.
+From 1948 to 1954, he was a member of the Volkskammer and its preceding bodies.

 Ackermann suggested that because the new state created out of the Soviet occupation would be a "progressive state" constituted from anti-fascist principles, it would not be a hindrance to the eventual progression towards socialism and therefore Germany could have a peaceful, reformist transition towards socialism.
 Though this was in line with a general rightward turn in the official communist parties following the Second World War, it would eventually be repudiated amidst the Soviet-Yugoslav split.

-From 1949 to 1953, he was the Deputy Minister of Foreign Affairs.
-After the arrest of the minister, Georg Dertinger, Ackermann succeeded him, briefly, as Minister of Foreign Affairs.
+From 1949 to 1953, Ackermann was the Deputy Minister of Foreign Affairs.
+After the arrest of his superior, Georg Dertinger, Ackermann briefly succeeded him as Minister.
+He also briefly served as director of the Institute for Marxism-Leninism in 1953, and as the first director of the Institute for Economic Research, the predecessor of the Main Directorate for Reconnaissance, East Germany's foreign intelligence service, from 1951 to 1952.
+He was succeeded by his protégé, Markus Wolf.

 In 1953–1954, he was expelled from the Politburo and Central Committee and fired as minister because of his factional opposition to party leader Walter Ulbricht.

-In 1956 he was rehabilitated and worked for the State Planning Bureau.
+In 1956 he was rehabilitated and worked for the State Planning Commission.

 Death and Burial

 On 4 May 1973, Anton Ackermann, who was by then suffering terribly from cancer, committed suicide at the age of 67.
-His urn was interred in the perimeter wall of the 'Memorial to the Socialists' at the Friedrichsfelde Central Cemetery in Berlin.
+His urn was interred in the perimeter wall of the 'Memorial to the Socialists' at the Friedrichsfelde Central Cemetery in East Berlin.